 5.1 Bypass Lines

-Water lines, steam pipes, production facilities, and sewer systems frequently make use of bypass lines as a type of manifold or trap; in the case of municipal water supply, a bypass creates the possibility of diverting flow around a break, blockage, repair, or other issue.
+Water lines, steam pipes, production facilities, and sewer systems frequently make use of bypass lines as a type of manifold or trap; in the case of municipal water supply, a bypass creates the possibility of diverting flow around a break, blockage, repair, or other issues.
 This application can provide a timely and secure flow of water, despite difficulties with infrastructure.
 Sewage or similar bypass lines may require a pump to move material through the line, yet they accomplish the same goal of continuing service, long after their installation.

 Completing the necessary (usually four tapping points) hot taps allows the installation of a bypass line and the requisite valves for saddling up a pair of line stopping machines.
 Once the bypass line is in place and the line stopping actuators are fitted with housing, the line stopping procedure can begin in earnest.